ladangol/DeepLearning_Tensorflow/dogs_vs_cats/README.md

-# Object_detection_Ova
+# Dogs_vs_Cats
-A sample project to detect the custom object using Tensorflow object detection API
+A sample project to classify images of cats and dogs

 ## Folder Structure
-- Object_detection_Ova
+- dogs_vs_cats
   - src
-    - label_conversion.py
-	- data_cleanup.py
-    - datasplitte_Subdirectories.py
-    - data_augmentation.py
-    - data_aug
-		- __init__.py
-		- bbox_util.py
-		- data_aug.py
-    - xml_to_csv.py
+    - simple_cnn.ipynb
-    - generate_tfrecord.py
+    - simple_cnn.py

   - pre_trained_models
     - *downloaded files for the choosen pre-trained model will come here*
   - data
-    - originalimages
+    - train
       - *Annotations for your images will come here*
       - *all of your images will come here*
-    - augmentedImages/LabeledSplittedImages
+    - test
 	  - Test
         - *all your images for testing will come here*
 	  - Train